 Even if your resume is attention-grabbing and has everything the employer’s asking for, there’s still a chance you can blow the interview just by saying the wrong thing, despite looking the part and playing out scenarios in your head.

-In fact, the most skilled job seekers can sometimes make mistakes that can cost them the job offer.
+The most skilled job seekers can sometimes make interview mistakes that can cost them the job offer.

 Knowing what these interview mistakes are ahead of time – and coming up with ways to avoid them – can keep you on the employer’s list of potential candidates.